HomeSTM32STM32 ADC SeriesSTM32 ADC Part 4 – Multiple Channels with DMA Circular Mode

 Inside the main function, we will start the ADC in the DMA mode.
 The parameter ADC_VAL is the array where we want to store the converted data, and 4 is the number of conversions we want the DMA to transfer.

-Once the DMA finishes the transfer of the converted data from all the channels, an interrupt will trigger and the Conversion complete callback will be called.
+After the DMA transfers the converted data from all channels, it triggers an interrupt that calls the Conversion Complete callback.
 The DMA will again restart the transfer request from the ADC, and this process will continue forever.

 void HAL_ADC_ConvCpltCallback(ADC_HandleTypeDef *hadc)